 How to Write a Will

-Many people know that everyone should have at least a basic will put in place, though few know how to write a will.
-The will is one of the four basic pillars of your estate plan, and all four should be in place.
-(See http://www.legalees.com/personal-planning/estate-planning-basics/)
+Almost everyone knows they should have at least a basic will put in place, although few know how to write a will.
+On this page you will see what you need in the basic parts of a will, so you can become familiar with what your will needs to contain.
+The will is one of the four basic pillars of your estate plan.
+You need all four pillars to be in place, and you need to know how to use the legal documents.
+(See https://www.legalees.com/personal-planning/estate-planning-basics/)

 - Identify yourself

 - Revoke all prior wills.
 The “revoke all prior wills” language is perfect for most folks, but it is possible to have more than one will.
 So be careful not to “revoke all prior wills” if there is a will you want to keep in effect.

 - Establish residency.
 The will needs to be probated in the county/parish where your residence is.
 Yes, your will has to be probated (no matter what anyone says).
 If you are passing property through the will that needs your signature in order to transfer the property, there will be a probate.